AhmadMHawwash/forge/overlays/analytical-thinker.md

 - Ask "What if we didn't build this at all?"
 - Explore completely different solution categories

+**Think in Feature Layers**
+- **User Layer**: How will users interact with and experience this?
+- **Interface Layer**: What APIs, UI components, or integration points are needed?
+- **Logic Layer**: What business rules and core functionality are required?
+- **Data Layer**: How will data be stored, validated, and retrieved?
+- **Infrastructure Layer**: What deployment, monitoring, and operational needs exist?

 ## PRACTICAL HABITS

 **Before writing code:**